PowerDNS/pdns/CODING_GUIDELINES.md

 Don't compare secret against data using a naive string comparison, as the timing of the operation will leak information about the content of the secret.
 Ideally, a constant-time comparison should be used instead (see `constantTimeStringEquals()` in the PowerDNS code base) but it is not always easy to achieve.
-One option might be to compute a HMAC of the secret using a key randomly generated at startup, and compare it against a HMAC of the supplied data computed with the same key.
+One option might be to compute an HMAC of the secret using a key that was randomly generated at startup, and compare it against a HMAC of the supplied data computed with the same key.

 ## Virtual Destructors

 Any class that is expected to be sub-classed should provide a virtual destructor.
-Not doing so will prevent the destructor of a derived class from being called if the object is held as the base type:
+Not doing so will prevent the destructor of any derived class from being called if the object is held as the base type:

 ```c++
 class Parent